 David Tolliver is an Admiral Board Member.

 Fred Wackerle, Admiral resident, was an executive search consultant, specializing in CEO searches, for over 40 years.
-He is author of “The Right CEO: Straight Talk About Making Touch CEO Selection Decisions.”
+He is author of “The Right CEO: Straight Talk About Making Tough CEO Selection Decisions.”
 He is Emeritus Trustee of Monmouth College, Emeritus Board Member of the Rehabilitation Institute of Chicago, and Board Advisor of the Tucson Wildlife Center.
 Fred has also enjoyed oil painting for the past 20 years with studios in Tucson, Arizona and the Fine Arts Building in Chicago.
 Fred will serve on the Board of The Old Peoples Home of the City of Chicago.